 In this section, we discuss publication of documents, annotations and views in our system.
-Section 2.1 describes the contents which one may publish, whereas Section 2.2 outlines the publication process.
+Section II-A describes the contents which one may publish, whereas Section II-B outlines the publication process.
 To illustrate our explanation, a simple AnnoVIP instance over six peers is depicted in Fig. 1.
-Next to each peer, the Figure shows its published XML documents (such as xml_1 , xml_2 etc.), annotations (denoted rdf_1 , rdf_2 etc.) and/or materialized views (v_1 , v_2 etc.).
+Next to each peer, the Figure shows its published XML documents (such as $xml_1$ , $xml_2$ etc.), annotations (denoted $rdf_1$ , $rdf_2$ etc.) and/or materialized views ( $v_1$ , $v_2$ etc.).

-2.1 Content model
+A. Content model

 The first kind of content we consider consists of XML documents.
 Each document d published by peer p has an URI allowing to uniquely determine d inside p and in the whole network.
 For example, Fig. 2 shows an article on the financial crisis, published by user Alice.
-This could be the $xml{article}$ document published by peer p_4 in Fig. 1.
+This could be the $xml{article}$ document published by peer $p_4$ in Fig. 1.

 Annotations can target content at very different granularity levels.
-Thus, one can annotate a document, an element, a text node, or even a fragment of text, e.g., a significant phrase, or a person's name inside a text.
+Thus, one can annotate a document, an element, a text node, or even a fragment of text, e.g., a phrase of particular significance, or a person's name inside a text.
 Therefore, we consider that any fragment of a document d, whatever its size, has an URI.
+Such URIs are implemented by (offset, length) pairs identifying the fragment in the serialization of d.
 Moreover, the URI of d can be easily obtained from the URI of any fragment of d.
-This holds in many common URI schemes, such as XPointer [16] where d.URI is a prefix of all the URIs of elements in d.
+This holds in many common URI schemes, such as XPointer [5], where d.URI is a prefix of all the URIs of elements in d.

-We assume any XML element has a child labeled URI, whose value is its actual URI.
-However, URI-labeled nodes are virtual, as they do not actually appear in elements (although as we will explain, they are needed for querying purposes).
+Our model assumes that any XML element has a child labeled URI, whose value is the actual URI of the element.

+However, URI-labeled nodes are virtual, that is, they do not actually appear in the elements (although as we will explain, they are needed for querying documents and annotations).
 In a similar manner, any fragment can be seen as a node, endowed with an URI.
-Without loss of generality and for conciseness, we focus on elements hereafter.
+Without loss of generality, as well as for conciseness, we focus only on elements hereafter.